Menu

 Event Value Factor

 The score obtained at an event is multiplied by an event value factor, determined by the event class.
-This means higher-tier events (World Championships, World Cups) carry more weight in the World Ranking than lower-tier events.
+Higher-tier events (World Championships, World Cups) carry more weight in the World Ranking than lower-tier events.
 See URF Annex B for the current event value factors.

 Overall Ranking